FabriceMk/dancing-shamrock/README.md

 * Score of 100 in [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on the PWA part

 ## Todo
+* Improve initial loading time (right now only 62 on Lighthouse on the Performance part)
 * Proper coverage with Unit tests
 * Implement some E2E tests with Protractor